alibaba/innodb-java-reader/README.md

 [![javadoc](https://javadoc.io/badge2/com.alibaba.database/innodb-java-reader/javadoc.svg)](https://javadoc.io/doc/com.alibaba.database/innodb-java-reader)
 [![Hex.pm](https://img.shields.io/hexpm/l/plug.svg)](http://www.apache.org/licenses/LICENSE-2.0)

-innodb-java-reader is a java implementation to access MySQL InnoDB storage engine file directly.
-With the library or command-line tool, it provides some basic read-only features like examining pages, looking up record by primary key and generating page heatmap by LSN or filling rate.
+innodb-java-reader is a java implementation to access MySQL InnoDB file directly, which works like a basic InnoDB storage engine.
+With the library or command-line tool, it provides read-only functions like examining pages, looking up record by primary key or secondary key and generating page heatmap by LSN or filling rate.
 This project is useful for prototyping and learning MySQL.
 Moreover, this can be a tool to dump table data by offloading from MySQL process under some conditions.

 [1.
 Background](#1-background)